-50. Based on the information obtained and analyzed from sites sampled in tiers 1 thru 6, short and long-term clean-up strategies will be implemented at those sites where dioxin contamination is judged to warrant action.
-This judgment shall be made by OSWER with technical assistance from the Chlorinated Dioxin Work Group and ORD.
-Clean-up activities will proceed in accordance with the interim guidance.
+71. Based on the information obtained and analyzed from sites sampled in tiers 1 thru 7, short and long-term clean-up strategies will be implemented or compelled at those sites where dioxin contamination is judged to warrant action.
+This judgment shall be made by OSWER with technical assistance from CDC, the Chlorinated Dioxin Work Group, ORD, the Regions and the affected States.
+Cleanup activities will proceed in accordance with the interim guidance and the National Contingency Plan.
+The priority for taking either enforcement or response actions at dioxin sites will be determined by evaluating the seriousness of the problem at that site relative to the problem at all other sites whether they include dioxin or not.

-51. Presently, alternatives which appear to be most feasible for uncontrolled sites are listed below:
+72. Presently, alternatives which appear to be most suitable for uncontrolled sites are listed below:

-- A. Secure soil in place in situ soil fixation, subsurface perimeter grout curtain, impermeable cap, diversion of surface runoff, resident relocation from immediate area and monitoring. - B. Consolidate and secure soil removal of soil to secure landfill; or containment of soil in a concrete vault, possibly on-site. - C. Incineration following excavation and transportation, a size reduction process is required before incineration. - D. Solvent Extraction solvents would be used to extract dioxin from the soil into a soluble form.
+- A. Secure soil in place -- in situ soil fixation, subsurface perimeter grout curtain, impermeable cap, diversion of surface runoff, resident relocation from immediate area and monitoring. - B. Consolidate and secure soil -- removal of soil to secure landfill; or containment of soil in a concrete vault, possibly on-site. - C. Incineration -- following excavation and transportation, a size reduction process is required before incineration. - D. Solvent Extraction -- solvents would be used to extract dioxin from the soil into a soluble form.
 Several different technologies could then be used to destroy the dioxin.

-52. OSWER in conjunction with ORD and the Dioxin Disposal Advisory Group will be responsible for pilot testing the more promising disposal/destruction techniques.
-A specific research agenda shall be developed by September 1, 1983.
+73. OSWER, in conjunction with ORD and the Dioxin Disposal Advisory Group (DDAG), will be responsible for pilot testing the more promising disposal/destruction techniques.
+A specific research agenda shall be developed by December 20, 1984.

-53. Several important questions need to be addressed through pilot studies before these alternatives can be fully evaluated.
+74. Several important questions need to be addressed through pilot studies before these alternatives can be fully evaluated.
 For example, to destroy dioxin, the treatment technology must first break the dioxin/soil particle bond.
 In doing so, partially treated residues, or contaminated materials which may be released during processing, have the potential to spread contamination.
-Therefore, ORD will conduct a sorption/desorption study on contaminated soils to determine dioxin release rates.
+Therefore, ORD will consider including a sorption/desorption study on contaminated soils as part of its research agenda to determine dioxin release rates.
 While these treatment technologies may present the ultimate solution to contaminated media, they could present significant health risks during processing.
 Thus, during the pilot testing phase, the potential for further contamination must be assessed.

-54. Based upon the success of the pilot testing phase, OSWER staff in conjunction with ORD and the DDAG will recommend full field validation projects to the AA for OSWER.
+75. Based upon the success of the pilot testing phase, OSWER staff in conjunction with ORD and the DDAG will recommend full field validation projects to the AA for OSWER.
 Upon approval, ORD will implement the full field validation studies in conjunction with the Region where testing is to occur.
+Full field validation work should commence by July 1985.

-55. The results of pilot testing and full field validation will be reported to OSWER.
+76. The results of pilot testing and full field validation will be reported to OSWER.
 These results will be used to support specific guidance concerning the alternatives for clean-up given specific conditions of contamination and exposure.
-This guidance will be used by in deciding upon final clean-up options.
+This guidance will be used in deciding upon final clean-up options at specific contaminated sites.